1Amal/WebDevGitHubProjectTemplate/README.md

 When creating a new project use Github templates and choose this template to create a repo with this template

-Install all dependencies at once:
+Install all dependencies at once (Recommended):
-`npm install css-loader eslint webpack html-webpack-plugin prettier eslint-config-prettier --save-dev`
+`npm install css-loader eslint webpack jest html-webpack-plugin prettier eslint-config-prettier jest --save-dev`

-Install dependencies individually
-`npm install css-loader --save-dev`
+Install dependencies individually (Only required if above fails) `npm install css-loader --save-dev`
 `npm install html-webpack-plugin --save-dev`
 `npm install html-webpack-plugin --save-dev`
 `npm install prettier --save-dev`
 `npm install eslint-config-prettier --save-dev`
 `npm install eslint --save-dev`
+`npm install jest --save-dev`

 ## Webpack
 This will install the file loader to correctly load images